 But how to make it really children friendly?

 I could probably write an essay on this subject.
 However, I will give my best to put it into simple 12 lines.
-In general, it’s not much different from what we are promoting an as healthiest version of Keto.
+In general, it’s not much different from what we are promoting as the healthiest version of Keto.
 Yes, I am talking about KMD!
 If you share your KMD meals with your children, at least once per day, they would benefit from all the healthy nutrients.
 Not to mention the vitamins, minerals as well as taste, looks and feel.
 KMD makes Keto enjoyable and has multiple advantages and anti-inflammatory properties when compared to other types of Keto.

 12 bits of wisdom on Keto for children